panaghia/Slideup/README.md

-Slideup is a iUI mobile framework libray plugin to create slideup dialog in iOs style.
+Slideup is a JavaScript plugin to create slideup dialog in iOs-style.

+Ideally usage with iUI framework; works everywhere since is written in pure JavaScript.

 ==========
 How to use